Compassion of Christ Ministries

 THE SPLICE

-2. do this, as often as you drink it, in remembrance of Me: This instruction of Jesus’s is from 1 Corinthians 11:25.
-None of the gospel writers include this comment in their accounts, but Paul said he received this information from Jesus Himself.
-See 1 Corinthians 11:23-25. ↩︎
+5 do this, as often as you drink it, in remembrance of Me: This instruction of Jesus’s is from 1 Corinthians 11:25.
+None of the gospel writers include this statement in their accounts, but Paul received this information from Jesus Himself.
+Luke does include Jesus’s words “in remembrance of Me” concerning the bread, but not the wine, in Luke 22:19.
+See 1 Corinthians 11:23-25 for Paul’s account.
+(Back)

-5. Now no one of those reclining at the table knew for what purpose He had said this to him: Did the others not see the morsel passed or hear the conversation?
-Although the conversation between Jesus and Judas is not specific (that we are reading about; could have been more that wasn’t included in the Bible), it would seem that the words and the action of giving the morsel would be enough to give a hint as to who the culprit is. (see footnote 11 in The Last Supper, Part One) ↩︎
+8 Now no one of those reclining at the table knew for what purpose He had said this to him: Did the others not see the morsel passed or hear the conversation?
+It would seem that the words of Jesus and the action of giving the morsel would be enough to give a hint as to who the culprit is.
+Perhaps they were purposely blinded from the meaning of the conversation, as a provision from God, so that they would not try to stop Judas. (see Note 29 in The Last Supper: Part One(Back)